IanMadlenya/Macroeconometirc-Models-and-Yield-Curve-Sensitivity/README.md

 **Yield to Maturity**
 yield to maturity equals par rate when spot price equals par value.

-<span style="color: green">**coupon effect: **for yield is a complex average of all the spot rates of all the cash flows to the bonds' maturity, If the yields curves are positively sloped, a fairly priced zero coupon bond's yield(equals to it's spot rate) is higher than a coupon bond's yield with the same maturity.
+<span style="color: steelblue">**coupon effect: **for yield is a complex average of all the spot rates of all the cash flows to the bonds' maturity, If the yields curves are positively sloped, a fairly priced zero coupon bond's yield(equals to it's spot rate) is higher than a coupon bond's yield with the same maturity.
 The implacation of this effect is that yield is not a reliable measure of relative value.</span>

 P&L Decompostion
+**Price Appreciation**
 **Cash Carry**
 **Carry Roll Down**